bartektenDev/FireLink/README.md

 ```sh
 chrome://extensions/
 ```
-4. Click **Load Unpacked** then find the FireList folder in your git folder and select it.
+4. Click **Load Unpacked** then find the FireLink folder in your git folder and select it.

-5. Congratulations you installed the FireList extension, but now you gotta install the app.
+5. Congratulations you installed the FireLink extension, but now you gotta install the app.
 Now click on the folder path and type in cmd and press enter.
 Command Prompt should have popped up.
 Now enter the following: